Liveaboard Diving in Lembeh Strait

 Liveaboards will visit many of the most popular dive sites in this area, but a few to consider would be;

 Mawali Wreck is a Japanese World War II cargo ship that now lies on its starboard side in 50 to 100 feet (15 to 30 m) of water.
-The vessel is completely encrusted with soft corals all along its 200 feet (60 m) length.
+The vessel is completely encrusted with soft corals throughout its 200-foot (60 m) length.
 Crinoids gently wave back and forth along the shipís side, and black coral trees are dotted all over, especially along the upward-facing port side.
-The wreck has become the home of huge scorpionfish and lionfish, and barramundis (Asian sea bass) swim here in great numbers.
+The wreck has become the home of enormous scorpionfish and lionfish, and barramundis (Asian sea bass) swim here in great numbers.

-Angel's Window provides a change of scenery, being one of only a handful of sites in the Lembeh Strait that is not a muck diving site.
+Angel's Window provides a change of scenery, being one of only a few sites in the Lembeh Strait that is not a muck diving site.
 Angel's Window gets its name from a large, highly decorated swim-through found at a depth of 75 feet (23 m).
-The walls of the cavern zone are lined with very delicate soft corals and provide excellent shelter for a wealth of species.
-Pink pygmy seahorses, octopus, batfish and nudibranchs can all be found here.
+The walls of the cavern zone are lined with very delicate, soft corals and provide excellent shelter for a wealth of species.
+Pink pygmy seahorses, octopus, batfish, and nudibranchs can all be found here.

 Top Tips for Divers

 Visibility can fall to around 14 feet (4 m) following heavy rain, so it becomes even more important to maintain good buddy contact while diving.
-Roughly the combined distance of both your arm and your buddy's arm is considered to be the safest distance apart.
+Roughly the combined distance of your arm and your buddy's arm is considered the safest distance apart.

-A good quality torch makes for a great addition to your kit if you don't already have one.
-Even when you're not night diving, a torch can help display the true colours of all the species you'll find, especially if visibility drops.
+A good-quality torch is an excellent addition to your kit if you don't already have one.
+Even when you're not night diving, a torch can help display the true colors of all the species you'll find, significantly if visibility drops.

 Getting to Lembeh Strait

-The nearest airport to your liveaboard boat in Lembeh Strait is Manado International Airport, roughly 1.5 hours away from Bitung Port.
-There are direct international flights daily, but many people catch a connecting flight via Singapore.
-Once in Manado, itís possible to catch a taxi or rent a car, although many liveaboards can arrange a pick-up service on your behalf.
+Manado International Airport is the nearest airport to your liveaboard boat in Lembeh Strait, roughly 1.5 hours away from Bitung Port.
+Direct international flights are daily, but many people catch connecting flights via Singapore.
+Once in Manado, getting a taxi or renting a car is possible, although many liveaboards can arrange a pick-up service on your behalf.

 Lembeh Strait Diving Reviews